AChagan/SensorsDashboard/api/README.md

 ### Scripts

+#### `npm run start`

+Builds and starts the application.

 #### `npm run dev`

-Starts the application in development using `nodemon` and `ts-node` to do hot reloading.
+Starts the application in development using `nodemon` to do hot reloading.

 #### `npm run test`

-Runs the `jest` tests once.
+Runs all of the tests.

 #### `npm run prettier-format`